okwhite/myTRAC/README.md

 2. Mooers.
 "TRAC, A procedure-describing language for the reactive	typewriter."
 CACM 9:3 (1966) pp. 215-219.
 3. Peter Wegner.
 "Programming languages, information structures and machine organization."
 McGraw-hill book company (1968) pp. 162-174.

+BUILD & RUN
+Use 'build' to build executable file myTRAC (Linux) Use 'run' to activate TRAC system